zalando/postgres-operator/docs/user.md

     caFile: "ca.crt" # add this if the secret is configured with a CA
 ```

-Alternatively it is also possible to use
+Alternatively, it is also possible to use
 [cert-manager](https://cert-manager.io/docs/) to generate these secrets.

 Certificate rotation is handled in the spilo image which checks every 5